 According to my personal taste, both chow mein and lo mein taste equally good!
 In lo mein, the noodles are soaked up in the sauce.
 While in chow mein, you get a variety of textures due to added vegetables.

-Is Chow Mein Same As Lo Mein?
+Should I Get Chow Mein Or Lo Mein?

 By reading my above-written article, you have got to learn the difference between chow mein and lo mein noodles.
 Chow mein is a Chinese dish made up of crispy stir-fried noodles.
 It is a dry noodle dish without sauce.
 Whereas Lo mein is also a Chinese dish made from soft wheat flour noodles.
 It is a saucy noodle dish.
 However, there is only one difference in both these dishes that is how they are cooked!
 Both these dishes have different textures.
 As you have understood the difference between chow mein and lo mein, you can easily order these dishes in your favorite Chinese restaurants.